 2-5 November 2021 | Tulane University and Jung Hotel, New Orleans, USA

-Organized by Elsevier, MEEGID XIV will include 10 – 15 plenary lectures, 15 – 20 four hour-specialized symposia, and several poster sessions.
-Special emphasis will be given to health problems of specific interest to the present world: Zika, tuberculosis, AIDS, malaria, cancer and infectious diseases, to name a few.
+Organized by Elsevier, the 15th International Conference on Molecular Epidemiology and Evolutionary Genetics of Infectious Diseases (MEEGID XV) will include 10 – 15 plenary lectures, 15 – 20 two hour-specialized symposia, and several poster sessions.
+Special emphasis will be given to health problems of specific interest to the present world: COVID-19, the spread of transmissible diseases linked to climate and ecological disorders, tuberculosis, AIDS, malaria, to name a few.

 During the conference, awards will be attributed to the best communication, the best communication by a student, the best communication by a scientist from the Southern World and the best poster communication.
 Each prizewinner will be offered a free 2-year subscription to Infection, Genetics and Evolution.

-Selected papers communicated in the framework of MEEGID XIV will be published after peer-review in a special issue of Infection, Genetics and Evolution.
+Selected papers communicated in the framework of MEEGID XV will be published after peer-review in a special issue of Infection, Genetics and Evolution.

 Attending this conference will enable you to access unique, high-quality content, learn about the latest developments in infectious diseases and epidemiology research from experts in the field, present your latest research to your peers and network with an interdisciplinary group from around the world - including academics and researchers, as well as health and industry professionals.

-Studies dealing with viruses, bacteria, parasitic protozoa, fungi and helminths of medical, veterinary or agronomical relevance, related to:
+Studies dealing with viruses, bacteria, parasitic protozoa, fungi and helminths of medical, veterinary or agronomical relevance, related to the following general themes: